skacem/Python-Data-Products-for-Predictive-Analytics-Specialization/1-Basic_Data_Processing_and_Visualization/Week1/README.md

-# Intro to Data Science and Products
+# Week 1: Introductio to Data Products

 A data application acquires its value from the data itself, and creates more data as a result.
 It’s not just an application with data; it’s a data product.
 Data science enables the creation of data products.